gray rectangle with angle

 Permit fees vary by state, from as low as $15 to $70 or more, depending on the size and weight of the load.
 Some states allow you to set up an account with reduced fees for carriers with frequent wide loads.
 Look for annual permits if you haul similar loads over the same routes.

-To get an oversize load or wide load permit, you will need to contact state agencies and fill out an application.
-The U.S. Department of Transportation has links to each state permitting office on its website.
+To get a permit for transporting oversized loads, contact the relevant state agencies and submit an application.
+The U.S. Department of Transportation has links to each state permitting office on its website, and the ProMiles resource center organizes those state-by-state links in one place.

-More than 30 states have automated permitting systems for single trip permits to make it easier to apply.
-However, many truckers and carriers choose to use a permitting service to handle the complexities of permitting, especially for multi-state shipments.
-Besides permits, carriers sometimes must also meet additional regulations such as the Highway Use Tax (HUT) in New York, fuel permits in Kentucky or Nevada, or Unified Carrier Registration (UCR) in multiple states.
+More than 30 states have automated permitting systems for single trip permits.
+Many truckers and carriers use a permitting service to handle the complexity, especially for multi-state shipments.
+Beyond permits, you may also need to meet additional regulations such as the Highway Use Tax (HUT) in New York, fuel permits in Kentucky or Nevada, or Unified Carrier Registration (UCR) across multiple states.

-Whether you operate a flatbed, step-deck or drop-deck, double drop, removable gooseneck (RGN), stretch or extendable, or multi-axle truck, you can find the right oversized load for you on Truckstop.
+Whether you operate a flatbed, step-deck or drop-deck, double drop, removable gooseneck (RGN), stretch or extendable, or multi-axle truck, you can find the right oversize load trucking job for your equipment on Truckstop.

 FAQs